acopestake/academicwebsite/content/workingpaper/CryptoFinance/index.md

 ---
-title: The Crypto Cycle and Institutional Investors
+title: "The Crypto Cycle and Institutional Investors"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here